rust-ie/nowtcss/README.md

 ### Developing

-To automatically build new versions of Bonsai during development, run:
+To automatically build new versions of nowtcss during development, run:

 ```
 npm run watch
 ```

 ## Documentation
-For full documentation, visit [bonsaisass.github.io](https://www.woodcock3.github.io/bonsai).
+For full documentation, visit [bonsaisass.github.io](https://www.nowtstudio.github.io/nowtcss).

 ## Credits
-Bonsai.sass has been ported from Bonsai.css and has been rebuilt using [sass](https://sass-lang.com) and [npm scripts](https://www.npmjs.com).
+Nowtcss has been ported from Bonsai.css and has been rebuilt using [sass](https://sass-lang.com) and [npm scripts](https://www.npmjs.com).
 The documentation is built using [eleventy](https://www.11ty.dev).
 Whereas the original [Bonsai.css](https://www.bonsaicss.com) was built using [postcss](https://postcss.org) and [gulp](https://gulpjs.com) by [Ciaran Walsh](https://github.com/ciar4n) and [Yves Hoppe](https://github.com/yvesh) from 2020-2021.

 ## Methodology
 Using css custom properties to build a utility first framework was utter brilliance by Ciaran and Yves but if you dig into the code base its also been implimented very simply and is easy to understand, maintain and customise for your own purposes.
 My hope is because this version is built on sass with a sprinkling of postcss, the maturity and stability of sass will stand the test of time.
 Rather that hoping/praying that the much large dependences nightmare of unmaintained postcss plugins wont bite you in the butt as some point.
 I originally tried to just update the postcss plugins, but unmaintained plugins proved to be its downfall.